Nikki Catsouras photographs controversy: Legal action by the family

 We rely upon the CHP to protect and serve the public.
 It is antithetical to that expectation for the CHP to inflict harm upon us by making the ravaged remains of our loved ones the subject of Internet sensationalism ...
-O'Donnell and Reich owed the plaintiffs a duty not to exploit CHP-acquired evidence in such a manner as to place them at foreseeable risk of grave emotional distress.

-On May 25, 2011, the California Court of Appeal for the Fourth District ruled that Aaron Reich failed to prove that e-mailing the photographs is covered by the First Amendment.
-Reich claimed that he e-mailed the photographs as a caution about the dangers of drunk driving because he e-mailed the pictures with an anti-drunk driving message, despite Catsouras's postmortem examination revealing a blood alcohol content of zero.
+O'Donnell and Reich owed the plaintiffs a duty not to exploit CHP-acquired evidence in such a manner as to place them at foreseeable risk of grave emotional distress.On May 25, 2011, the California Court of Appeal for the Fourth District ruled that Aaron Reich had failed to show that emailing the photographs was protected by the First Amendment.
+Reich claimed that he had emailed the photographs as a warning about the dangers of drunk driving, despite Catsouras's postmortem examination showing a blood alcohol content of zero.
 The three-justice panel that reviewed Reich's appeal wrote, "Any editorial comments that Reich may have made with respect to the photographs are not before us.
 In short, there is no evidence at this point that the e-mails were sent to communicate on the topic of drunk driving."
-The justices questioned whether the recipients still retained the e-mails, but Reich's attorney conceded that they had not investigated this.
+The justices also questioned whether the recipients still retained the emails, but Reich's attorney acknowledged that they had not investigated the matter.

-On January 30, 2012, the CHP reached a settlement with the Catsouras family, under which the family received around $2.37 million in damages.
-CHP spokeswoman Fran Clader commented: "No amount of money can compensate for the pain the Catsouras family has suffered.
+On January 30, 2012, the CHP reached a settlement with the Catsouras family under which the family received approximately $2.37 million in damages.
+CHP spokeswoman Fran Clader said: "No amount of money can compensate for the pain the Catsouras family has suffered.
 We have reached a resolution with the family to save substantial costs of continued litigation and a jury trial.
 It is our hope that with this legal issue resolved, the Catsouras family can receive some closure."

-As of 2021, the Catsouras family has lived in an undisclosed location in California, due to continuous trolling, harassment and death threats following the lawsuit.
+As of 2021, the Catsouras family was living in an undisclosed location in California because of continued trolling, harassment, and death threats following the lawsuit.